AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/create-custom-expense-types.md

 <!--**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT THROUGH THE CONTEXT SENSITIVE HELP LINKS.-->

-As an Adobe Workfront administrator, you can create custom expense types to define and track the expenses associated with your tasks and projects.
+As an [!DNL Adobe Workfront] administrator, you can create custom expense types to define and track the expenses associated with your tasks and projects.
 Expenses are non-labor costs that can be associated with tasks or projects.

 You can edit or delete any expense types that you create.
-You cannot delete or edit the built-in Workfront expense types.
+You cannot delete or edit the built-in [!DNL Workfront] expense types.

 ## Access requirements

 You must have the following access to perform the steps in this article:

 <table style="table-layout:auto">
  <col>